List of Still Game characters: Wullie MacIntosh

+Fergie

-Fergie (2002–2016) Played by Jamie Quinn – Fergie is a young boy who looks to be in his late-teens.
-He tried to cheat Craiglang pensioners out of their money by raising funds for the non-existent Craiglang Football Club.
-He was supposed to be marrying Sinead from the cafe but on his stag night, Jack and Victor tied him to a fence naked and he ended up missing his own wedding.
-In the episode "Cauld," his first name was revealed to be Derek, and it's suggested John Boyle is his grandfather on his mother's side.
-In "Small Change", he and Sinead celebrated their one-year wedding anniversary.
+Derek "Fergie" Ferguson is a young ned who appears to be in his late-teens.
+Like many of the neds, he partakes in questionable activities, in his case, he sprays graffiti and tries to cheat Craiglang pensioners out of their money by raising funds for the non-existent Craiglang Football Club.
+He is engaged to Sinead from the cafe, but, on his stag night, Jack and Victor tie him to a fence naked and he misses his own wedding.
+In the episode "Cauld," his first name is revealed to be Derek, and it's suggested John Boyle is his grandfather on his mother's side.
+It's later revealed that he did marry Sinead in the end, as in "Small Change" they celebrate their one-year wedding anniversary.
+Fergie is played by Jamie Quinn.

+Sinead

-Sinead (2003, 2005–2006, 2016, 2019) The waitress at the local cafe, Sinead doesn't put much enthusiasm into her job.
-She was supposed to be marrying Fergie.
-She made a reappearance in "Small Change" and then again in "Dead Leg: Part Two".
+The waitress at the local cafe, Sinead doesn't put much enthusiasm into her job.
+She is stood up by Fergie on their wedding day (albeit unintentionally on his part) but are married off-screen.
+She makes a brief reappearance in "Small Change" and in "Dead Leg: Part Two".

+Margo

-Margo (2004) The Clansman The attractive quizmaster whom Bobby takes a liking to.
-He asks her out on a date, but ends up getting beaten up by her for playfully slapping her on the buttocks, which Winston teases him about afterwards.
+Margo is an attractive quizmaster whom Bobby takes a liking to.
+He asks her out on a date, but ends up beaten up by her for playfully slapping her on the buttocks, which Winston teases him about afterwards.

+Big Arthur

-Big Arthur (2003–2007) Another Clansman regular, often seen helping out Jack, Victor, Winston or Tam.
-Jack has commented he has "plenty of padding" and he doesn't seem to know the rules of Blackjack.
+Another Clansman regular, often seen in the background of the pub.
+He has, according to Jack, "plenty of padding" and doesn't seem to know the rules of Blackjack.

+Mick

-Mick (2005–2006) Mick appears to be a tough bloke from the rough yet clean Eagle Heights flats, and is also a friend of Tam.
-He was first seen during the time Jack and Victor were rumoured to be gay and later made an appearance as one of the cast for "Blightly's Hardest Boozers".
+Mick appears to be a tough bloke from the rough yet clean Eagle Heights flats and is a friend of Tam.
+He is first seen during "Hatch" where Jack and Victor were rumoured to be gay, and later made an appearance as one of the cast for Blightly's Hardest Boozers.